Memory Care Services

 - Person-centered dementia care

 Person-centered care for seniors with dementia is an individualized approach.
 Our staff can better help residents by understanding their specific preferences, past experiences, abilities, and needs.
-Our team develops a relationship with residents and their family members to fully understand the person, allowing us to customize a care plan to meet the resident’s unique needs.
+Our team develops a relationship with residents and their family members to fully understand the person, allowing us to customize a care plan to meet each resident’s needs.

-Moving people with early stages of dementia into memory care communities sooner results in a better outcome for residents’ mental, physical and emotional well-being.
+Moving people with early stages of dementia into memory care communities sooner results in a better outcome for residents’ mental, physical, and emotional well-being.
 There are several signs to help identify when it’s time for this level of care as opposed to assisted living.

 Alzheimer’s or Dementia-Related Diagnosis